I completed my first draft – so now what?

 In order to keep the flow of writing going, questions that arise while writing are noted and set aside.
-Now it’s time to find all the answers.
+Time to find all the answers.
 Would the local police department do that?
 Who has jurisdiction anyway?
-What time should the sun set?
-How long does it take someone to bleed out from a cut to the head?
-What does it take to go from sitting to standing if your feet and hands are bound?
-Is it physically possible to hop to safety?
+What time does the sun set?
+How long would it take for someone to bleed out from a cut to the head?
+How can a person rise from sitting if their feet and hands are bound?
+Would they be able to hop?

 Lots and lots of reading.
 Tough duty, I know…

-I was beyond happy to stumble upon this book, though, which pretty much takes place in my back yard.
+I was beyond excited to stumble upon this book which pretty much takes place in my back yard.
 Vermont is a popular setting – beautiful, wild, and unique in so many ways.
-But more often than not, I find that authors don’t quite get it right – making me wonder whether they’ve ever actually been here.
+But more often than not, I find that authors don’t quite get it right.
 This author nails it, and I’m loving the story.
 Win-win.
 (Yeah… I might be taking notes…)

 Which feels a little bit like getting ahead of myself.
 I mean, I haven’t published the first one, so what the heck?
 But yes, now is a great time to get started on the next-in-series.
-And interestingly, knowing what’s coming up next will help me revise that pesky manuscript that’s just lying around.
-I am having fun cooking up new mayhem for my beloved characters.
+Knowing what is coming up next will help me revise that pesky manuscript that’s just lying around.
+I’m looking forward to cooking up some more mayhem!

-Which leaves me wonderting – why did I ever think that writing a book meant sitting down and writing – you know – a book?
+Which leaves me wondering – why did I ever think that writing a book meant sitting down and – you know – writing?
 Yeah, about that…

 Which all leads me to…